ssc-oscar/oscar.py/docs/DataFormat.md

         File to commits
         File is a full path, usually terminated with a newline e.g.: 'public_html/images/cms/flags/my.gif\n'
-        There are 181M filenames as of Apr 2018 just in 0.tch
+        There are 181M filenames as of Apr 2018 just in 0.tch t2pt0-127.{0..7}.{tch,lst}
-    Prj2CmtG.{0..7}.tch
-        Project to Commits
-        Project is a user_repo string, e.g. user2589_minicms
-    t2pt0-127.{0..7}.{tch,lst}
         Tree to parent trees
         db[tree_bin_sha] = parent_tree_bin_shas